JobJPJoseph/Battleship-Project/README.md

 ## Phase 6
     Now we a can focus on the game state.
 We will implement this in the game file.

+## Phase 7
+    Now that the game is working in full swing let's implement other concepts that we learned.
+Let's first start by creating a file called screen.js.
+This will involve making a class instance that will represent a grid.
+The Board class will use this same grid.
+We will need to factor everything that uses the previous version of the grid.